publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptVI/m__us_usc_t8_s1288.md

         (1)

-         Subsection (a) of this section shall not apply to a particular activity of longshore work in and about a local port if—
+         Subsection (a) shall not apply to a particular activity of longshore work in and about a local port if—

             (A)